 Italian postcard.
 Photo: Cines.
 Publicity still for Quo vadis?
 (Enrico Guazzoni, 1913).
 Caption: "Ave Caesar, those who are about to die salute you."
-This image cites a famous 19th century painting (1859) by Jean-Léon Gérôme.
+This image cites a famous 19th-century painting (1859) by Jean-Léon Gérôme.
 It was often quoted, also in the Asterix comics.

 Italian postcard.
 Photo: Cines.
 Publicity still for Quo vadis?
 (Enrico Guazzoni, 1913).
 Caption: The fight of the gladiators in the arena.

 Italian postcard.
 Photo: Cines.
 Publicity still for Quo vadis?
 (Enrico Guazzoni, 1913).
-Caption: The wild animals destined to tear the Christians to pieces.
+Caption: The wild animals are destined to tear the Christians to pieces.
 The lion keepers activate the lions under the circus before sending them above ground.

 Italian postcard.
 Photo: Cines.
 Publicity still for Quo vadis?
 (Enrico Guazzoni, 1913).
 Caption: The last prayer.
 This scene quotes Jean-Léon Gérôme's painting The Christian Martyrs' Last Prayer (1863-1883).